dbobrenko/dbobrenko.github.io/_posts/2016-11-03-async-deeprl.md

 ## Results

-As an example, on a figure 6 shown of an input state and output rewards per action of our agent.
-As you can see, it definitely predicts to stay where it is, or atleast go left, but not right (almost 12 for holding position vs. 10 for going right expected reward values), the reason for low expected reward for right action is pretty obvious - there is a bullet on hand of the agent, so if it will go there - it will probably die.
+As an example, on a figure 6 shown an input state and output rewards per action of our agent.
+As you can see, it predicts to stay where it is, or at least go left, but definitely not to the right (almost 12 for holding position vs. 10 for going right expected reward values).
+The cause of the low expected reward for right action is pretty obvious - there is an enemy bullet on the right hand of the agent.
 {% include image.html
     img="/assets/posts/async-deeprl/state_rewards28.png"
-    title="Q-values prediction of agent trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for action: left, no action, right), given input state (with stacked previous frames)."
+    title="Q-values prediction of agent trained on SpaceInvaders" caption="Figure 5: From left to right: Model's Q-values prediction (rewards for actions: move left, hold, move right), given input state (with stacked previous frames)."
 %}

 <div class="video">